Who is this document for?

 - Know your child’s viral wheeze action plan and keep it accessible on your mobile phone or in their nursery/ school bag as well as somewhere visible at home.

-- As soon as your child develops a cold or virus, start regular salbutamol via a spacer early.
+- As soon as your child develops a cold or virus, give your child salbutamol via a if they have symptoms of cough, wheeze or breathlessness.
 Please refer to your viral wheeze action plan.

 When to contact your GP or the children’s asthma nurse specialist